nobodyscripts/LeafBlowerScript/Readme.md

 PageUp: Bank Maintainer - Every (10m by default) will refill RESS in bank.

 PageDown: Leafton mode, auto taxi that waits for energy to refill, while active will also do crafting, bank, wind for damage.
+Runonce mode for sweeping floors to improve max for milestones (suggest bank and crafting off when using).

 ## Notes